 Operation of a key is based on the ‘exclusive OR’ operation in mathematical logic.
-The bitwise exclusive OR is the result of addition and subtraction calculation of each bit of a binary number.
-The bitwise exclusive OR is the reverse of a specific bit.
+The output of a bitwise exclusive OR operation is the result of an addition and subtraction calculation of each bit of a binary number.
+The bitwise exclusive OR gives an output of 1 whenever each bit input does not match.
 Therefore, it becomes the original value by repeating the operation.
 In other words,

-If this cryptogram is operated with the key value, K, then
+If this cryptogram is again operated with the key value K, then

 (P + K) + K = P

-… and it can be decrypted to the original P.
+… it can be decrypted to the original plaintext P.